DianJin34/ALLProject/README.md

 ## Machine Learning

-Machine Learning is an area of interest for me, and my skills include:
+In the field of Machine Learning, I have experience and understanding in various algorithms and techniques, including:

+- **PCA (Principal Component Analysis)**: Knowledge of PCA for dimensionality reduction and feature extraction.

+- **Minimax Algorithm**: Familiarity with the Minimax algorithm for game theory and decision-making.

+- **Clustering**: Understanding of clustering techniques such as K-Means and hierarchical clustering.

+- **Efficient Search Algorithms**: Proficient in implementing efficient search algorithms like A* and binary search.

-- **Supervised Learning**: Understanding and implementation of various supervised learning algorithms like linear regression, decision trees, and neural networks.
+- **Linear Regression**: Knowledge and implementation of linear regression for predictive modeling.

-- **Unsupervised Learning**: Familiarity with clustering and dimensionality reduction techniques, including K-Means, PCA, and t-SNE.

-- **Deep Learning**: Proficient in working with deep learning frameworks like TensorFlow and PyTorch for tasks such as image classification and natural language processing.
+- **Neural Networks**: Skilled in working with neural networks for tasks such as image classification and natural language processing.

+- **Probabilistic Language Identification**: Understanding and application of probabilistic models for language identification.

+- **Reinforcement Learning**: Proficient in reinforcement learning algorithms for autonomous decision-making and control.

 ## Operating Systems

-I have a foundational understanding of Operating Systems, which includes:
+I have a foundational understanding of Operating Systems everything I code have a readme file in each of the project, which includes:

 - **Process Management**: Knowledge of process scheduling, creation, and synchronization, as well as inter-process communication.